Niyiojeyinka/Adware-ads-network-server/README.md

 ## Todo
---Add Editor to Homepage OR mnake it theme based
+--Add Editor to Homepage OR make it theme based<br>
--- add installler
+-- add auto installler<br>
---Paypal integration
+--Paypal integration<br>
---ability for admin to choose out of available payment gateway
+--ability for admin to choose out of available featured payment gateway